80 people evacuated from homes after ‘hazardous materials’ found in Glasgow flat

 The Explosive Ordinance Disposal (EOD) is at the scene as police try to determine the nature of the materials.

-Around 80 people have been evacuated from homes and a bomb disposal team is on the scene after “hazardous material” was found in a flat in east Glasgow, Police Scotland said.
+Seven police officers and a Scottish Police Authority forensic service staff member took unwell and were treated on site in the east end of Glasgow.

+A bomb disposal team was called to the incident on Monday night as police cordoned off several streets.

-Police arrived at the flat on Altyre Street, Shettleston shortly after 5pm on Monday evening and remained onsite well into Tuesday morning.
+Police arrived at the flat on Altyre Street, Shettleston shortly after 5pm on Monday evening and remained onsite well on Tuesday.

-Chief superintendent Alan Waddell said on Monday night: “Enquiries are at an early stage but I would like to reassure the local community that the significant multi-agency response to this incident will continue overnight.

-“I would like to thank those affected for their co-operation and advise that everything is being done to allow those evacuated back into their homes as soon as it is safe to do so.

-“This incident has caused disruption to many people and I would urge members of the public to avoid the area at this time.”
+Residents, whose homes were evacuated as a precaution were allowed to return home by Tuesday morning.

-Alytre Street, Dalness Street, Ard Street and Trainard Avenue remained closed overnight.
+The affected streets – Alytre Street, Dalness Street, Ard Street and Trainard Avenue – were reopened, having been closed overnight.

+Chief superintendent Alan Waddell said: “Our inquiries into the incident are ongoing, and there will be a continued police presence in the area.
+We are working closely with our partners.

+“I would like to thank residents and motorists for their patience whilst we dealt with this incident.
+There was no danger to the wider public.”

 A spokesperson for the Scottish Fire and Rescue Service said: “We were alerted at 5.39pm on Monday, 7 August to reports of an incident involving suspected hazardous materials at a property on Altyre Street, Glasgow.